sj1999-BIT/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* plans a wedding for himself/herself
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts of who will be involving/in-charged for the wedding
-* prefer desktop apps over other types
+* prefers desktop applications over other types
-* can type fast
+* can type fast on keyboards
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable and prefers using CLI applications
+* is often forgetful and needs a program that will assist him with keeping track of the wedding details

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app and more specific to wedding-planning

 ### User stories